algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 Swiftly set up your assembly development environment, ensuring it's ready for coding.

     - Game Loop, Basic Graphics and prototype (1-2 weeks):
 Prioritize implementing the core game loop and basic graphics.
-Focus on displaying the maze and Pac-Man and a ready prototype.
+Focus on displaying the maze and Pac-Man and completed prototype.

     - Input Handling and Minimal Collision (1 week):
 Implement basic input handling for Pac-Man's movement and minimal collision detection.